nstockton/mushclient-mume/README.md

 * fbag  --  Get food from the character's elven bag and eat it.
 * fpack  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pack.
 * fpouch  --  Switch the cloak, fur, or mantle that the character is wearing with the fur in the character's pouch.
+* helm  --  Remove the character's circlet, and switch to using the character's helm.
 * kbag  --  Get a butcher knife from the character's elven bag.
 * lev  --  Prints the character's current level.
 * li [container]  --  Look in container.